simplex-chat/simplex-chat/docs/guide/secret-groups.md

 ### Adding a welcome message

-If you are a group owner, you can add a welcome message that will be shown to all new members when they join a group.
+As a group owner, you can add a welcome message that will be shown to all new members when they join your group.

 1. Open a group chat.
-2. Tap on the group's name at the top of the screen.
+2. Tap on your group's name at the top of the screen.
 3. Tap **Add welcome message**.
 4. Compose your welcome message.
 5. Tap **Save and update group profile** when finished.